afestupinanp/lua-mtavscode-prototype/src/symbols/README.md

     * ``value``: A default value for this parameter.
 If this property is defined, when the user selects an item from the autocomplete list, it will be displayed instead of the name of the parameter.

 ## How to add them to be loaded?
-Finally, you'd add them in generated.json.
+Finally, you'd add them in `generated.json` file in the symbols folder.